 The SanDisk Extreme Pro is an even more superior card choice within the SanDisk Extreme range.
 These cards feature additional improvements in card capacity, reading and writing speeds, and video capabilities.
 Although they are more expensive, they are probably the best choice for professional shooters.
 I use the MicroSD Extreme Card 64GB for my drone the DJI Mavic 3 and it performs flawlessly.

 There is no need to stress choosing between Extreme and Ultra when searching for your next memory card.
 To make the decision easier, let’s compare these two cards side by side across the most crucial card specifications.

 Write speeds compared

 How quickly your memory card can receive data from your device and transfer data to it depends on its maximum write speed and reading speed.

 For instance, if your reading speed is slow, there will be a delay when playing back pictures or videos.
-And when the write speed is low, you can experience there a lag time between when capturing a picture till it is stored on your card.
+When the write speed is low, you can experience a lag time between when capturing a picture and till when it is stored on your card.
 With our Sony A7Riii, we can experience this difference when shooting in burst mode.
 When capturing 10 photos right after each other in burst mode the SanDisk Extreme Pro 300 MB/s is much faster with storing the photos compared to the 95 MB/s,

 Bus speeds or UHS-Class ratings are terms that are used to describe the speed capabilities of memory cards.
 How rapidly a memory card can import and export data from the device depends on the bus speed.